-The e-commerce market in Southeast Asia (SEA) is expected to reach the impressive value of $325 billion by 2028, according to the latest InfoBrief from IDC, market intelligence company.
-The study, titled "How Southeast Asia Buys and Pays 2025", analyzed the digital payments landscape in six markets in the region: Indonesia, Philippines, Malaysia, Singapore, Thailand and Vietnam
+The Southeast Asian e-commerce market (SEA) is expected to reach an impressive value of $325 billion by 2028, according to the latest IDC InfoBrief, a market intelligence company.
+The study, titled "How Southeast Asia Buys and Pays 2025," analyzed the digital payments landscape in six markets in the region: Indonesia, the Philippines, Malaysia, Singapore, Thailand, and Vietnam.

-In its fourth edition since 2021, the research interviewed 600 participants and highlights how the fifth largest economy in the world shows an exceptional growth trajectory, broadly driven by the rapidly expanding e-commerce sector and the growing adoption of digital payments
+In its fourth edition since 2021, the survey interviewed 600 participants and highlights how the world's fifth-largest economy is on an exceptional growth trajectory, largely driven by the rapidly expanding e-commerce sector and the growing adoption of digital payments.

 Main trends in digital payments